-It’s no surprise we’re leaving our jobs for a one-year trip to Asia, but before making this life-changing decision we thought of becoming digital nomads and traveling the world while working online.
 Nick already works remotely for a company that lets her travel so this would be the safest way to pursue the full-time travel lifestyle we dream about.
-We ended up deciding to leave everything behind (why not right?!) but to help you out, we compiled our best hacks to find a remote job that lets you travel the world!
+After a lot of consideration, we decided to leave everything behind (I guess we only live once?!) but to help you out, we compiled our best hacks to find a remote job that lets you travel the world!

 Remote vs. Fully Remote Positions